Three teens and a 20-year-old charged after crime spree in Columbia, SC police say

 The most recent incident occurred at about 7 p.m.
 Sunday, and it led to the arrest of Davis, Rainey, Rainey-Smith, and Wilson, according to the release.

-In the 4000 block of Ulmer Road, police said the men demanded the keys to a 2008 Chevy Silverado.
+In the 4000 block of Ulmer Road, the men demanded the keys to a 2008 Chevrolet Silverado, police said.
 Both a male victim and his 8-year-old son were held at gunpoint during the carjacking, according to the release.

 During a search of the apartment, officers seized four guns, two of which were reported stolen, and drug paraphernalia, according to the release.